uktrade/stream-zip/docs/getting-started.md

     print(zipped_chunk)
 ```

-An iterable of binary chunks of file contents could also be a generator.
+Each iterable of binary chunks of file contents could be a generator.

 ```python
 from datetime import datetime